martintrollip/kotlin-journey/advanced-android/android-testing-starter-code/README.md

 It's common to start a long running task from a ViewModel so we'll often find that we start coroutines on a ViewModel.

 ##### JUnit rules
-Custom rules for generic testing code which can happend before during or after tests.
+Custom rules for generic testing code which can happened before during or after tests.
 This can be nice if we want to avoid having the same setup code in all of the view model classes.

 Example of `MainCoroutineRule`:
 - Creates a `TestCoroutineDispatcher